justmarkham/DAT3/README.md

     * Exercise

 **Homework**
-* Complete any unfinished exercises in the python script.
+* Complete any unfinished exercises in the python [code](https://github.com/justmarkham/DAT3/blob/master/code/11_kmeans_clustering_class.py).
 * Read through section 8.2 on [K-means Clustering](http://www-users.cs.umn.edu/~kumar/dmbook/ch8.pdf) from Introduction to Data Mining.
 What are some of the strengths and limitations of k-means clustering?

 **Resources**